 Immerse yourself in love and fun.

 There is something very magical about laughter and something very healing in the act of living.
-Sometimes we become so burdened by responsibility we forget to live.
+Sometimes we become so burdened by the responsibility we forget to live.

 I am guilty of this.